 Running a vehicle rental business

-Starting a new vehicle rental business – whether with one vehicle or many – is a major decision that should be based on quality advice and information.
+Starting a new vehicle rental business is a major decision that should be based on quality information and advice.

-We recommend that very early in your planning process, you get professional advice from people and organisations such as lawyers, accountants, insurance agents and Inland Revenue.
+Early in your planning process, and no matter whether you’re going to operate one vehicle or many, you should get professional advice from people and organisations such as lawyers, accountants, insurance agents and Inland Revenue.

 Getting a transport service licence